 Peekamoose and Table Mountains, in the southern Catskills, are the end of the chain of peaks that sit below Slide Mountain and are require climbs by the Catskill 3500 Club.
-These two wonderful peaks can be hiked on the trail from the north from Denning or the South from Peekamoose Road.
+You can hike these two beautiful peaks from the north from Denning or the South from Peekamoose Road.
 Either way, you’ll work for the summits.
-A third and in our opinion more fun way is by hiking Lone and crossing the ridge to Table which can be read about here.
+In our opinion, a third and more fun way is by hiking Lone and crossing the ridge to Table.